awhillas/awhillas.github.io/content/alphabetica.md

 In the mean time my son needs some help with reading so I'm going to pivot to pygame as I know I can bag out something fast.

 I'll learn Rust on one of my other side projects.
-I think approchingit from the other side, see what low hanging fruit there is a and make a game around it rather than fighting Bevy to do something specific.
+I think approaching it from the other side, see what low hanging fruit there is a and make a game around it rather than fighting Bevy to do something specific.
 There is a [fluid simulation lib](https://github.com/dimforge/salva) I found (which is based on a good, [pure Rust linear algebra lib](https://nalgebra.org/)) which would be fun for kids as they love water parks especially sandpits with water!

+### Starting at the end

+So the first thing I want to do is figure out how to make a n executable from my python script so I can CI/CD all the time and have it playable on 3 OSes (not sure if i get it working on MacOS if that will work on an iPad as that would be a great market).
+There are two options I can see [pyInstaller](https://pyinstaller.org/en/stable/) and [cx_Freeze](https://cx-freeze.readthedocs.io/en/latest/).
+In both cases you need to run their build on the target OS.

 ## 15th June, 2023 - Sound problems